sjl-sjtu/bnmr2/README.md

 #### 2) Using PyMC with NUTS JAX samplers (Recommended)
 We recommend to conduct Bayesian MR analysis within large-scale biobank using Python Package PyMC with NUTS JAX samplers (NumPyro or BlackJAX) and GPU (https://www.pymc-labs.com/blog-posts/pymc-stan-benchmark/) to achieve faster posterior sampling.
 A tutorial of PyMC (v5) with JAX and Numba can be found at https://www.pymc.io/projects/examples/en/latest/samplers/fast_sampling_with_jax_and_numba.html.
 An example in BNMR can be found at https://github.com/sjl-sjtu/bnmr/blob/main/BayesianMR_example_pymc.py.

-### * An integrated example using bnmr PyMC to handle large scale data from UK Biobank
+### * An integrated example using bnmr and PyMC to handle large scale data from UK Biobank
 The tutorial for the integrated example is shown at https://github.com/sjl-sjtu/bnmr/blob/main/integrated_example.md.

 ## Reference